Sait0uAsuka/Sait0uAsuka/README.md

 - 👋 Hi, I’m @Sait0uAsuka
 - 👀 I’m interested in SQL, Big data analysis, and Tableau
-- 🌱 I’m currently learning Data Analysis
-- 📫 How to reach me [Ian Sun](https://www.linkedin.com/in/ian-sun-78655820a/)
-- ⚡ Fun fact: I majored in Biochemistry and worked in the wet lab for two years with new drug toxic testing.

 ### 🛠️ Skills
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)